jeffreycwitt/hn202/docs/purgatorio-intro.md

 {:.rquestion}
 Does anyone remember this story?
 Why did Augustine say he stole the pears?

 We should contrast this with an idea from Plato and Aristotle visible in the the above account of Aristotle' moral psychology.
 This is the idea that "no one is voluntarily wicked" or, said differently, "all wickedness is in some way deep down the result of ignorance".
+In Aristotle's account, bad actions were due to the fact that the agent of these actions had an incorrect vision of the good.

 Thus, the ultimate solution to wickedness in the world is "education".
-Through correcting this ignorance everyone will be able to clearly see what the good is and will be **free** (that is capable) to pursue the true good that is ultimately what they really want.
+Through correcting this ignorance (by correcting the moral disposition) everyone will be able to clearly see what the good is and will be **free** (that is capable) to pursue the true good that is ultimately what they really want.

 But Augustine's "Theft of the Pears" story complicates this idea.
 It suggests that the will is more **radically free** and operates independently of reason.
+Augustine, knew that stealing the pears was wrong and would not make him happy.
+He was not confused about this, but he did it anyway.
 Accordingly, the story suggests that wickedness can still occur even in someone with a perfectly clear vision of the good.

 So, here are a few further questions about the "will" for us to consider as we read Dante.

-* To what extent are these competing ideas of the "Will" present in the story?
+* To what extent are these competing ideas of the "will" present in the story?
 * Does Dante prefer one over the other?
 * If they are both present, can they successfully be reconciled?